 |Pennine Way||268 miles (431 km)||This fabulous 268 mile path takes you through three of England's finest national parks.
 You start near Edale in the beautiful Derbyshire Peak District and head north towards the Yorkshire Dales National Park.
 The final section takes you over Hadrian's Wall in the stunning Northumberland National Park before crossing the England-Scotland border and finishing in the village of Kirk Yetholm in Scotland.|

 Though the path is often challenging you're rewarded with some of the most breathtaking views in the country.

-Highlights on the path include the beautiful Malham Cove, Malham Tarn Estate and the stunning Kisdon Force waterfall in the Yorkshire Dales National Park.
+Highlights on the path include the beautiful Malham Cove, the heather moorland of the Marsden Moor Estate, the Malham Tarn Estate and the stunning Kisdon Force waterfall in the Yorkshire Dales National Park.
 You'll also enjoy a waterside section along the River Tees in Teesdale which leads to Low Force Watefall and High Force Waterfall.

 The path also passes through Bronte country in West Yorkshire where you can visit the Bronte Waterfall and Top Withens.
 View Full Details>>

 |Berwickshire Coastal Path||30 miles (48 km)||Follow the Berwickshire Coastal Path from Berwick on Tweed in Northumberland, to Cockburnspath, in the Scottish Borders.

 There's some spectacular coastal scenery to enjoy as you pass along the Northumberland and Scottish cliff tops.
 There are also a series of pretty coastal villages with delightful harbours including Burnmouth, Eyemouth, St Abbs and Cove.